What is a Default Judgment?

 Setting Aside a Judgment

 A judgment can be set aside if there are good enough reasons for doing so.
 If a default judgment is set aside, the case is reopened, the defendant must answer the complaint, and the case proceeds normally from there.
 A military service member has special rights to set aside a default judgment.
+See our Motion to Set Aside Judgment page for more information and forms.

 Military Service Declaration Forms